Here’s my answer Steve:

 Have a Heart Beat

 If I could frame this issue around one key principle, it is this: Have a point of view.
 Because those who stand for everything, stand for nothing.
+A social media marketing strategy is a summary of everything you plan to do and hope to achieve on social media.
+At Attention Experts social media agency you will find guides your actions and lets you know whether you’re succeeding or failing.
+Every post, reply, like, and comment should serve a purpose.

 To make the point more obvious, last week I wrote about how 37 Signals celebrates innovation.
 Today, I will use them as an example again.
 This time, read what 37 Signals co-founder Jason Fried has to say about growth: